Ray Tomlinson

-Raymond Samuel Tomlinson (April 23, 1941 – March 5, 2016) was an American programmer who invented the first email program on the ARPANET system, the precursor to the Internet, in 1971; it was the first system able to send mail between users on different hosts connected to ARPANET.
+Raymond Samuel Tomlinson (April 23, 1941 – March 5, 2016) was an American computer programmer who invented the first email program on the ARPANET system, the precursor to the Internet, in 1971; it was the first system able to send mail between users on different hosts connected to ARPANET.
 Previously, mail could be sent only to others who used the same computer.
 To achieve this, he used the @ sign to separate the username from the name of their machine, a scheme which has been used in email addresses ever since.

 The Internet Hall of Fame in its account of his work commented "Tomlinson's email program brought about a complete revolution, fundamentally changing the way people communicate."
 He is credited with the invention of the TCP three-way handshake which underlies HTTP and many other key Internet protocols.

 Early life and education

-Tomlinson was born in Amsterdam, New York, but his family soon moved to the small, unincorporated village of Vail Mills, Broadalbin, New York.
+Raymond Samuel Tomlinson was born in Amsterdam, New York, but his family soon moved to the small, unincorporated village of Vail Mills, New York.
 His father Raymond Tomlinson worked in carpet mills and later worked in the grocery business.
 His mother Dorothy Tomlinson worked for a dry cleaner.
 He attended Broadalbin Central School in nearby Broadalbin, New York.
 Later he attended Rensselaer Polytechnic Institute (RPI) in Troy, New York, where he participated in the co-op program with IBM.
 He received a bachelor's degree in electrical engineering from RPI in 1963.

 After graduating from RPI, he entered the Massachusetts Institute of Technology (MIT) to continue his electrical engineering education.
 At MIT, Tomlinson worked in the Speech Communication Group, focusing on speech synthesis.
 He became interested in computers after seeing students play Spacewar!.
 Enthralled by the video game, he spent more time working with digital systems and integrated them into his thesis project.
 He developed an analog–digital hybrid speech synthesizer as the subject of his thesis for the master's degree in electrical engineering, which he received in 1965.